 At work, Natalie writes copy for ads and other marketing materials, which currently involves a lot of healthcare items.
 She knows more about hernias than she should.

-Natalie is working on a series of poems that sounds crazier than it actually is.
-Though after reading a few, a fellow poet pointed to Natalie's head and said, "I had no idea that was going on up there."
-Here's a sampling of previously published poems and links to others.
+Natalie has a poetry manuscript about Utah, space aliens, a monster in the Great Salt Lake and a human woman—it's weird, but not as weird as it sounds.
+Though after reading a few poems, a fellow poet pointed to Natalie's head and said, "I had no idea that was going on up there."
+Here's a sampling of previously published poems.

 Click on an image to go to the poem.